New buyers may lift London art sales to $1 billion

 Its appearance so soon after the February record is no coincidence -- auction houses tailor sales to reflect the latest tastes, and the Miro, along with works by Henry Moore and Surrealist Paul Delvaux, all follow recent auction highs.

-The prominence of large, colourful, figurative works at Sotheby‘s, including Kees van Dongen’s “Lailla”, Marc Chagall’s “L‘Arbre de Jesse” and Delvaux’s “Deux Femmes couchees”, also reflects emerging market tastes.
+The prominence of large, colorful, figurative works at Sotheby‘s, including Kees van Dongen’s “Lailla”, Marc Chagall’s “L‘Arbre de Jesse” and Delvaux’s “Deux Femmes couchees”, also reflects emerging market tastes.

 Soaring prices for coveted works of art at a time of global economic uncertainty have long prompted warnings of a sharp correction and even collapse, but time and again in the last three years the market has defied the gloomiest predictions.